Student Assistance Program

 • Academic Coaching - SAP permission required for this service.
 This is a short-term service provided to students who are having difficulty acclimating to five days of school.
 This program aids in structuring a student to be successful.

-• Skills Crush - SAP permission required for this service.
-The Skills Crush is a skill selected by a parent or guardian for an SAP member to work on, one-on-one, with his/her child.
+• Short-Term Skills Training - SAP permission required for this service.
+This program involves a skill selected by a parent or guardian for an SAP member to work on, one-on-one, with his/her child.
 This will occur during a study hall.
 The parent and child will be emailed with the day and time of the meeting and an E-Hall Pass will be issued.
 Example of skill domains: test anxiety, social skills, dealing with conflict, etc.

 • Educational Peer Support Groups - SAP permission required for this service.
 This provides a space for students who are dealing with similar concerns to come together and support each other along with providing strategies to the them move forward.